Communist Party USA: Soviet funding and espionage

 It was the belief of opponents of the Communist Party such as J. Edgar Hoover, longtime director of the FBI; and Joseph McCarthy, for whom McCarthyism is named; and other anti-Communists that the Communist Party constituted an active conspiracy, was secretive, loyal to a foreign power and whose members assisted Soviet intelligence in the clandestine infiltration of American government.
-This is the traditionalist view of some in the field of Communist studies such as Harvey Klehr and John Earl Haynes, since supported by several memoirs of ex Soviet KGB officers and information obtained from the Venona project and Soviet archives.Schecter, Jerrold and Leona, Sacred Secrets: How Soviet Intelligence Operations Changed American History, Potomac Books (2002).
+This is the traditionalist view of some in the field of Communist studies such as Harvey Klehr and John Earl Haynes, since supported by several memoirs of ex-Soviet KGB officers and information obtained from the Venona project and Soviet archives.

 At one time, this view was shared by the majority of the Congress.
 In the "Findings and declarations of fact" section of the Subversive Activities Control Act of 1950 (50 U.S.C.
 Chap.
 23 Sub.
 IV Sec.
 841), it stated:

 [T]he Communist Party, although purportedly a political party, is in fact an instrumentality of a conspiracy to overthrow the Government of the United States.
 It constitutes an authoritarian dictatorship within a republic ... the policies and programs of the Communist Party are secretly prescribed for it by the foreign leaders ... to carry into action slavishly the assignments given. ...
 [T]he Communist Party acknowledges no constitutional or statutory limitations. ...
 The peril inherent in its operation arises [from] its dedication to the proposition that the present constitutional Government of the United States ultimately must be brought to ruin by any available means, including resort to force and violence ... its role as the agency of a hostile foreign power renders its existence a clear present and continuing danger.

 In 1993, experts from the Library of Congress traveled to Moscow to copy previously secret archives of the party records, sent to the Soviet Union for safekeeping by party organizers.
 The records provided an irrefutable link between Soviet intelligence and information obtained by the Communist Party and its contacts in the United States government from the 1920s through the 1940s.
 Some documents revealed that the Communist Party was actively involved in secretly recruiting party members from African American groups and rural farm workers.
 Other party records contained further evidence that Soviet sympathizers had indeed infiltrated the State Department, beginning in the 1930s.
 Included in Communist Party archival records were confidential letters from two American ambassadors in Europe to Roosevelt and a senior State Department official.
-Thanks to an official in the Department of State sympathetic to the party, the confidential correspondence, concerning political and economic matters in Europe, ended up in the hands of Soviet intelligence.Retrieved Papers Shed Light On Communist Activities In U.S., Associated Press, January 31, 2001.
+Thanks to an official in the Department of State sympathetic to the party, the confidential correspondence, concerning political and economic matters in Europe, ended up in the hands of Soviet intelligence.